Yellow Marrow Has Been Identified As

 Historical Perspective

 The understanding of yellow marrow has evolved significantly over time.
 Initially, it was viewed as an inert tissue, simply a storage depot for fat.
-However, as scientific techniques advanced, researchers began to uncover its dynamic nature and potential roles in various physiological processes.
+Still, as scientific techniques advanced, researchers began to uncover its dynamic nature and potential roles in various physiological processes.

 In recent decades, the discovery of MSCs and ADSCs within yellow marrow has further revolutionized our understanding.
 These stem cells have opened up new avenues for regenerative medicine, with the potential to treat a wide range of diseases and injuries.